 With a solid understanding of tidy data and how tidy data fit into the data science life cycle, we’ll take a bit of time to introduce you to the tidyverse and tidyverse-adjacent packages that we’ll be teaching and using throughout this specialization.
 Taken together, these packages make up what we’re referring to as the tidyverse ecosystem.
 The purpose for the rest of this course is not for you to understand how to use each of these packages (that’s coming soon!), but rather to help you familiarize yourself with which packages fit into which part of the data science life cycle.

-Note that the official tidyverse packages below are bold.
-All other packages are tidyverse-adjacent, meaning they follow the same conventions as the official tidyverse packages and work well within the tidy framework and structure of data analysis.
+Note that we will describe the official tidyverse packages, as well as other packages that are tidyverse-adjacent.
+This means they follow the same conventions as the official tidyverse packages and work well within the tidy framework and structure of data analysis.

 1.5.1 Reading Data into R